 What you can try, in order:

-- Check your provider's account or app: some store the profile and allow you to reinstall it from there.
+- Check your provider's account or app: some store the profile and allow reinstalling it from there.

-- Look for the purchase email: in case the QR allows a second scan (it's not common, but it happens).
+- Look for the purchase email: in case the QR allows a second scan (not common, but it happens).

 - Contact support: this is the most reliable way; they will tell you if the profile can be regenerated.

-At PuraSim, if you delete an eSIM with an active plan, our 24/7 Spanish-speaking support reviews your case and tries to reactivate your profile whenever possible.
+At PuraSim, if you delete an eSIM with an active plan, the 24/7 Spanish support will review your case and try to reactivate your profile whenever possible.
 That's why we insist: if the eSIM still has a balance, deactivate it instead of deleting it.
-We also explain the difference between these actions in the general context of what an eSIM is.
+The difference between the two actions is better understood if you are clear about what that digital profile is actually made of; we explain it in what is a virtual eSIM.

 Deleting an eSIM is a healthy cleanup when the plan is no longer useful, but a costly mistake if you do it in a hurry.
-The mental rule is simple: only delete what is exhausted, expired, or what you won't touch again.
+The mental rule is simple: delete only what is used up, expired, or what you will not touch again.
 Everything else, deactivate it.

 Frequently asked questions